 Once you become serious about singing you will probably switch from coffee to tea, although coffee does have some health benefits but in general, it isn’t the best drink for your singing voice.
 I have created a fairly extensive list of teas that you should be able to find at any local store, so make sure to try a couple of them out and see which one is the best for your voice.

 If you are following some successful singers on social media, you have probably noticed that most of them do begin the day with a good tea that actually benefits their singing voice.
-There is not one particular tea which is the best, it depends on the taste and its healthy qualities.
+There is not one particular tea that is the best, it depends on the taste and its health benefits.
 Although there are plenty of tea types but the truth is that most of them are not actually beneficial for the singing voice.

 If you want to drink tea that is actually good for your singing voice, then you will have to keep some things in mind.
 The main goal of any tea should be to hydrate your body, after that it is good if it has healing or protective qualities.
 The problem is that most singers think that any tea will do, this is wrong as you will soon find out.
-A lot of singers ask me if is green tea good for singers, while it is fairly popular, green tea isn’t good for singers as it has a lot of caffeine in it and coffee actually not beneficial for the singing voice.
+A lot of singers ask me if is green tea good for singers, while it is fairly popular, green tea isn’t good for singers as it has a lot of caffeine in it and coffee is not beneficial for the singing voice.

 Another thing you should keep in mind that the sweetener you are using also plays a vital role in how beneficial it will be to your voice.
 Sugar isn’t advised if you are a singer, instead, use honey, just make sure it is real honey and not some synthetic honey.
 Just take a look in any supermarket and odds are that most honey sold is synthetic honey, which has a lot of sugar, and conservatives which isn’t good news if you want to drink it to help with your singing voice.